Truth in Advertising: Selling Your Brand, Your Way.

-Along with ‘sharing is caring’ and ‘do unto others as you’d like done unto you’, ‘be yourself’ is one of those core teachings every North American child grows up hearing
+Along with ‘sharing is caring‘ and ‘do unto others as you’d like done unto you’, ‘be yourself’ is one of those core teachings most children grows up hearing

 Being yourself is valued for a lot of reasons: in our society, uniqueness and ingenuity are increasingly perceived as positive traits.
 Standing out from the crowd and making your own way in the world demonstrates perseverance and strength of character.
 It’s the entrepreneurial way!

 Over time, businesses lose their way.
 Instead of being what they are, they try to be what they think everyone wants.
 Let’s take a look at why that is a problem and get back to selling your brand, your way.

 If everyone’s super…

 Have you seen the movie The Incredibles?
 It’s the story of a world in which superheroes have been forced to live mundane, unexceptional lives due to a series of high-profile incidents.
 The bad guy is a disillusioned brat who goes by the alias Syndrome (see the cover photo above).
 He wants to use technology to give the whole world super-powers, but for all the wrong reasons.
 His reasoning?
 ‘If everyone’s super, no one is.’

 In the world of marketing, particularly online marketing, this seems applicable.
 A lot of people form an opinion on what a ‘good brand’ is, and they try to emulate these so-called ‘good brands’.
 Or, they see what’s working for other brands and try to do the same for themselves, expecting the same result.
 Truth in advertising goes out the window and brands embrace the notion that perception is everything.
 Unfortunately, there are a few things wrong with this approach.